apache/beam/playground/load_your_code.md

   # Note that lines of the metadata block are cut so line numbers after it are shifted.
   # Optional, defaults to 1 (the first line).
   context_line: 1
   # Categories this example is included into.
-Non-existent categories will be created.
+See below for the supported values.
   # Optional, defaults to no categories making the example unlisted.
   categories:
     - "Combiners"